Skip to content

 Plugins provide a powerful way to extend HonestJS functionality by hooking into the application lifecycle.
 They allow you to add custom features, integrate third-party services, or modify the application's behavior without changing the core framework code.

-For cross-cutting concerns like logging, authentication, validation, and request/response modification, prefer using middleware, guards, pipes, or filters over plugins.
+using middleware, guards, pipes, or filters over plugins.
 These components are specifically designed for these use cases and provide better integration with the request lifecycle.
 Use plugins primarily for application-level setup, external service integration, or framework extensions.

 Plugin Interface